Go straight to the content

 Almost all martial arts are suitable for children

-You could also easily turn the question around: "Which martial art isn't suitable for children?"
-That leaves much less to consider, because whichever way you look at it, it's almost always a positive thing to take your child to a martial arts school.
+You can also turn the question around very well: "Which martial art is not suitable for children?".
+Then much less remains, because one way or another, it is almost always positive to bring your child to a martial arts school.

-He or she will certainly acquire a wealth of skills that will stay with them and prove useful throughout their lives, whether it's judo or kickboxing, krav maga or taekwon-do.
+He or she will definitely gain a lot of skills that will stay with them throughout their life and come in handy.
+Whether it’s judo or kickboxing, krav maga or taekwondo.

 Find the right club and instructor (M/F)

-A more important question is finding the right gym/club and instructor for your child (or yourself).
-Some people like spinach, others like bananas.
+A more important question is to find the right gym/club and instructor for your child (or yourself).
+Some people like spinach and others like bananas.

-What we'll always say is that one person feels comfortable at gym A and another at gym B. And that's perfectly fine!
+What we will always say is that one person feels comfortable at gym A and another at gym B. And that is more than fine!

-The instructor is the most important subject of your choice!
+The instructor is the most important factor in your choice!

 However, be critical when choosing a gym for your child.
-It's not a daycare center, and they're there to learn, not just to pass the time.
-While socializing is nice, it's not the main focus.
-A good trainer will know how to combine skill transfer with discipline and a safe and pleasant environment.
+It is not a daycare, and they are there to learn something, not just to spend time.
+Fun is nice, but it is and remains not the main focus.
+A good trainer will know how to combine teaching skills with discipline and a safe and pleasant environment.

 Which martial arts are most suitable for children?